AurorinhaBoreal/VotingCRUD-BackEnd/README.md

 ## Running the Project

-Because the API is deployed, you can just open the frontEnd for the communication to be made, if you still want to see it working, the deployed link is [this](https://votacao-api.onrender.com/agenda).
+Because the API is deployed, you can just open the frontEnd for the communication to be made, if you still want to see the BackEnd working, the deployed link is [this](https://votacao-api.onrender.com/agenda).

 But if you want to test the API locally, you can read the section below.